HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 The expected testing result would be satisfying all the requirements we mentioned.
 #### Testing Result
 There are 6 users finally attend the testing.
 The testing of the Android devices is great.
-None of them hav
+None of them have any major issues during the Android testing.
+One of the users report their plaintext is still there after click on the button.
+We want to improve that in the future if it is possible.